Toronto ravine system: Human history

-A number of artifacts dating to the Archaic period in North America have been found in the ravine system.
+Several artifacts dating to the Archaic period in North America have been found in the ravine system.
 After the introduction of corn in southern Ontario circa 500 CE, the ancestral Wyandot peoples began to raise the crop by clearing the floodplains.
-By the 14th century, the area held a number of Wyandot and Petun communities around the Don, Humber, and Rouge drainage system.
-A large amount of timber needed to house these communities were typically extracted from nearby cedar swamps.
+By the 14th century, the area held several Wyandot and Petun communities around the Don, Humber, and Rouge drainage system.
+The large amount of timber needed to house these communities was typically extracted from nearby cedar swamps.
 However by the end of the 16th century, most of these communities had moved northward to other Petun and Huron communities around present-day Simcoe County.

 The areas was later occupied by the Seneca in the 1600s, with early European explorers having noted the existence of a Seneca village on the Humber, and another on the Rouge rivers in the 1660s.

-The first Europeans to arrive in the area were primarily explorers, fur traders, and missionaries; with a French Sulpician mission established at the mouth of the Rouge River by 1669.
+The first Europeans to arrive in the area were primarily explorers, fur traders, and missionaries, with a French Sulpician mission established at the mouth of the Rouge River by 1669.
 From the 17th century to 19th century, the ravine system formed a part of the Toronto Carrying-Place Trail, a major canoe-and-portage route used by fur traders to reach the upper Great Lakes.

 The first sawmill opened in Toronto at the Don River valley in 1795.
 Due to the limited lumber supply the British had during the Napoleonic Wars, and the abundance of old-growth pines in the ravine system, portions of the Rouge Valley were logged to support the Royal Navy's shipbuilding efforts.
 From the late-18th and 19th century, portions of the ravine system was logged for building materials, leaving few trees in Toronto that date to before the end of logging around 1850.

 From the late 18th to 20th century, clay was also extracted from the ravine system, with the first brickworks opened in the ravine system in 1796.
 The Don Valley Brick Works was major brickwork that served as a major quarry and source of building material for the city until 1984.
 Clay excavations at the Don Valley Brick Works have provided researchers with the best-known preserved interglacial record in northern North America.

 Urban developments within the ravines were largely limited in the early 19th century, as the muddy glacial sediment that made up the ravine valley acted as a major obstacle to construction.
 However, the cleared portions of the ravine system saw several dump sites, farms, mills, and landscaped parks established in the 19th and 20th centuries.
 By the mid-19th century, the Don Valley gained a reputation as a "space for undesirables," with residents of the city perceiving the ravine as an area that harboured and facilitated lawlessness.
-The perception of the ravine system during the mid-19th century led developers to build low-end neighbourhoods near the ravine system; an area situated on the periphery of 19th-century Toronto and near its industrial lands.
+The perception of the ravine system during the mid-19th century led developers to build low-end neighbourhoods near the ravine system, an area situated on the periphery of 19th-century Toronto and near its industrial lands.